Round 1 – Hearing On Lost Prepaid Phone Loads

-The cellular phone companies are given the option to lift the court injunction and allow the implementation of the NTC circular or face some modifications of their franchises which the legislature has the power to do.
+The cellular phone companies are given the option to lift the court injunction and allow the implementation of the NTC circular or face some modifications of their franchises (check this article for information) which the legislature has the power to do.
 The telecommunication companies have yet to issue statements regarding the issue.

 For the uninitiated, the current practice of cellular phone companies is to expire unused prepaid phone loads depending on how much airtime credits a subscriber buys.
 The usual equation is that a ten-peso load is good for one day so if the subscriber bought a thirty (P30.00) load, it will be gone in three (3) days whether he use or not.
 A SIM card which has no load for six (6) months will become invalid after the said period.
 Anyone (even without identification card) can buy a SIM card.

 When the news about Sen. Enrile’s fuming mad and promising to conduct investigation, negative comments like he’s just politicking because election is coming were heard all over the place.
 Now that the first Senate hearing was conducted with promise of better deals for prepaid cell phone subscribers, we can only hope that we get a fair deal out of this proceeding.

 NOTE: Your comments are welcome here but you may wish to proceed to Café Forum for your questions and comments.